litestar-org/litestar/docs/usage/5-responses/4-response-headers.md

 ## Specific Headers Implementation

 Starlite has a dedicated implementation for a few headers that are commonly used.
-These headers can be set separately imported from `response_headers` with dedicated keyword arguments or as class attributes on all layers of the app (individual route handlers, controllers, routers and the app itself).
+These headers can be set separately with dedicated keyword arguments or as class attributes on all layers of the app (individual route handlers, controllers, routers and the app itself).
+Each layer overrides the layer above it - thus, the headers defined for a specific route handler will override those defined on its router, which will in turn override those defined on the app level.

-These header implementations allow easy creating, serialisation and parsing according to the associated header specifications.
+These header implementations allow easy creating, serialization and parsing according to the associated header specifications.

 ### Cache Control